 Receive Help In Choosing A Service Provider

 If you are seeking to expand your family through the process of international adoption, Dempsey Law can help.
 You may arrange an in-person consultation or email the firm for more information about adoption eligibility requirements, LGBT adoptions and for resources following your adoption.
-Call the firm at 704-251-2500 today (There is a $50 consult fee).
+Call our Charlotte, North Carolina, law office at 704-251-2500 or our Boca Raton, Florida, law office at 561-489-2248.